decretist/Dissertation/Chapter3/chapter3.md

 Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (stabat) at the monastery of SS.
-Felice and Nabor while working as a rubricator.
-Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
+Felice and Nabor while working as a rubricator.[^a] Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
 Felice and Nabor, nor did he say that Gratian had been a monk.
 In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal